 Now you’ve learned that AI and automation do not work the same way.
 AI uses data to learn and give smart answers.
 It changes as it learns more.
 Automation works with set rules and does the work in the same way every time.
 Both ideas help us in work and daily life.
 The smart system may give many answers, while the set tool repeats the task without change.
 We see these ideas in many parts of life such as business, health, and school.

 We also see that these tools work well when they work as a team.
 The smart system gives ideas and the set system does the work in clear steps.
 This team effort helps us to work fast and with clear results.
-As we look at our work in the future, we see that both ideas will play an important role.
+As we look at our work in the future, understanding the AI and automation difference will be key to leveraging their potential effectively.

 5 thoughts on “What is Artificial Intelligence (AI) Automation?
 A Complete Guide for Beginners”